fedorareis/SAA-App/README.md

 Building for the first time:

 Visual Studio:
+	Make a new _build_win folder
+	Navigate to _build_win
-	Open Saa-Application.sln in the _build_win folder
+	run ```Cmake .. -G "Visual Studio 14 2015" in the folder open SAA-Application.sln

 Unix/Linux
 	Create a new _build_xxx folder, with xxx as your target OS.
 	CD into the folder